adafruit/makecode-newsletter/_drafts/2019-09-09-welcome-to-the-makecode-newsletter.md

 [![MakeCode](/assets/08142019/hero.png)](https://www.makecode.com)

 ## The MakeCode Newsletter
 A newsletter devoted to Microsoft MakeCode.
 News, information, hardware, happenings, and more!
 Emailed out each month.
-Sign up [here](https://www.adafruitdaily.com/).
+Sign up on [AdafruitDaily.com](https://www.adafruitdaily.com/).

 ## Welcome to MakeCode!